daost2001/X-ray-image-classification/README.md

 the dataset used is https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

+VGG16 Model
-to run the code, make sure you have a kaggle api token named "kaggle.json"
+to run the VGG16 code, make sure you have a kaggle api token named "kaggle.json"

 to download your kaggle api token, make sure you have a kaggle account first